MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 ## Tips and Tricks for View modes

-When you embed content within a blog post, you typically need to fit it within a specific size of the screen.
-You can also adjust the height and the width in the iFrame tag as needed, but you may also need to ensure your report fits within the given area of the iFrame, so you also need to set an appropriate View Mode when editing the report.
+When you embed content within a blog post, you typically need to fit it within a specific screen size.
+You can also adjust the height and the width in the iFrame tag as needed, but you may also need to ensure your report fits within the given iFrame area, so you also need to set an appropriate View Mode when editing the report.

 The following table provides guidance about the View Mode, and how it will appear when embedded.